-Health and Wholeness Ministries
+Health and Wholeness Ministry

 Living Saviour Lutheran Church has established a ministry for Health and Wholeness that seeks to connect faith and health.
 Through a process of education about health and spiritual practices, the ministry seeks to integrate the whole person.